Pavelezl/Imperative-Programming/README.md

 # Imperative Programming
-Here you will find all the exercises that have been completed for the subject [Imperative Programming]( ) Object Oriented Programming under the Certified Tech Developer Program of Digital House.
+Here you will find all the exercises that have been completed for the subject [Imperative Programming]( ) under the Certified Tech Developer Program of Digital House.

 # Classes
 - Introduction to JavaScript